NKS01X/Nikium/README.md

 ### Running the REPL

-To start the interactive REPL, run the following command:
+To start the interactive REPL, run the command:

 ```bash
 ./Nikium
 ```

-You will be greeted with the Nikium banner and a prompt where you can start typing your code.

 ### Running a File

-To execute a Nikium program from a file, pass the file path as a command-line argument:
+To execute a Nikium program from a file, pass the file path as an argument:

 ```bash
 ./Nikium your_program.nik